 Dorothy’s host organization, the Centre for Agro-Ecology and Development (CAED), has partnered with AP since 2008 and works to expose and prevent threats to the reproductive health of marginalized Nepali women and girls.
 In 2017 we agreed to support a new CAED campaign to eliminate the shocking cultural practice of chhaupadi, which banishes women and girls to a cowshed during menstruation.
-After several young women died from snakebites, asphyxiation and pneumonia, the govt enacted a law banning chhaupadi that will take effect this August.
+After several young women died from snakebites, asphyxiation and pneumonia, the government enacted a law banning chhaupadi that will take effect this August.

 Working from the CAED office in Surket district, western Nepal, the 2018 Peace Fellow will help CAED to describe its pioneering work in Gutu village, which is on the front-lines of the fight against chhaupadi, design a pilot project to assist implementation of the new law, and link CAED to advocates for reproductive rights in Kathmandu and internationally.